-Your lifetime gifts can bring taxes due.
-You can pay them while you're alive, or your estate will pay them when you die.
-One way or the other, the Internal Revenue Service is waiting to collect, but fortunately, the IRS does seem to approve of generosity.
+Your lifetime gifts can cost you tax dollars.
+You can pay the gift tax while you're alive, or your estate will have to pay an estate when you die, at least if you give away over certain monetary limits.
+The Internal Revenue Service is waiting to collect one way or the other, but the IRS does seem to approve of generosity.
 It allows for a very sizable lifetime exemption from gift taxes, and for an annual exclusion as well.

-The exemption is the amount an individual can gift away over the course of his lifetime without incurring a federal gift tax—with a catch.
+The lifetime exemption is the amount an individual can gift away over the course of their lifetime without incurring a federal gift tax—with a catch.
 The federal gift tax shares this exemption with the federal estate tax.

-This lifetime exemption was only $1 million in 2010, with a top tax rate of 35 percent.
-It increased to $5 million, and the top tax rate remained at 35 percent in 2011, then it went up again to $5.12 million in 2012 with the rate remaining the same.
+This lifetime exemption was only $1 million in 2010, with a top tax rate of 35%.
+It increased to $5 million and the top tax rate remained at 35% in 2011, then it went up again to $5.12 million in 2012 with the rate remaining the same.

-Under the provisions of the American Taxpayer Relief Act, the lifetime exemption increased to $5.25 million in 2013.
-The tax rate increased to 40 percent.
-Although ATRA kept the gift tax in place, it indexed the lifetime exclusion for inflation.
-This means it will continue to increase annually.
-The exemption is $5.45 million as of 2016, with the top tax rate still set at 40 percent.
+The lifetime exemption increased to $5.25 million in 2013 under the provisions of the American Taxpayer Relief Act (ATRA), and the tax rate increased to 40%.
+ATRA kept the gift tax in place, but it indexed the lifetime exclusion for inflation, so it continues to increase annually.
+The exemption increased to $5.49 million by 2017, with the top tax rate still set at 40%.

 Gifts Made to Spouses

 Gifts made to your spouse are entirely exempt from gift taxes because of the unlimited marital deduction, but this rule only applies if your spouse is a U.S. citizen.
-Otherwise, gifts to noncitizen spouses are exempt up to the first $148,000 annually as of 2016.
+Otherwise, gifts to noncitizen spouses are exempt up to the first $159,000 annually as of 2021.
 Only the balance in value over this amount per year is subject to the tax.